On the Complexity of the Orbit Problem: Two-dimensional target space

-If some eigenvalue $x\in{\cal C}$ has $\mathit{mul}\left(x\right)\geq3$, then ${\cal F}\left(\mathit{Eq}\left({\cal C}\right)\right)$ contains the following triple of equations:
+If some eigenvalue $x\in{\cls C}$ has $\mul(x)\geq3$, then ${\cal F}(\Eq({\cls C}))$ contains the following triple of equations:

-If the vectors on the right-hand side of (\ref{eq: 2do, 012 tuple}) are linearly independent, then they specify a plane in $\mathbb{A}^{3}$, and the triple states that the point on the left-hand side must lie on this plane.
-We calculate the normal $\left( \right)^{T}$ of the plane and obtain
+If the vectors on the right-hand side of (\ref{eq: 2do, 012 tuple}) are linearly independent over $\alg$, then they specify a plane in $\alg^3$, and the triple states that the point on the left-hand side must lie on this plane.
+Letting $(A_1,A_2,A_3)^T$ be the normal of the plane, we obtain

 This is a quadratic equation in $n$.
-It has at most two solutions, both at most exponentially large in the size of the input, so we are done.
-If the vectors on the right-hand side of (\ref{eq: 2do, 012 tuple}) are linearly dependent, then we may equivalently consider
+It has at most two roots, both at most exponentially large in the size of the input, so we just take $N_r$ to be the greater root.
+If the vectors on the right-hand side of (\ref{eq: 2do, 012 tuple}) are linearly dependent over $\alg$, then the exponents $n$ which solve (\ref{eq: 2do, 012 tuple}) are precisely those which solve:

 We divide the first equation by the second to obtain